Agricultural Field Inspectors

 - Complete an internship.
 Students who enroll in a postsecondary training program may want to consider completing an internship while in school.
 These programs provide students with the opportunity to learn more about the field of agriculture and acquire some relevant work experience that will be valuable when applying for permanent positions following graduation.

-Step 2: Apply for an Entry-Level Position
+Step 2: Gain an Entry-Level Position

 Job openings for agricultural field inspectors are regularly posted on state government websites.
 Not all positions require prior work experience, although eligibility guidelines vary depending on the job opening.
 Some employers may provide on-the-job training for qualified candidates.